IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

       ```

       *Why:* Keeping the `::` on the first line is consistent with the rest of
-      the style (compare to `modulee Foo where` for example), and has a
+      the style (compare to `module Foo where` for example), and has a practical
-      practical benefit: it makes it much easier to grep for the definition of
+      benefit: it makes it much easier to grep for the definition of `fooBar`.
-      `fooBar`.
-The `->` is indented 2 spaces from the left margin, as usual;
+      The `->` is indented 2 spaces from the left margin, as usual; the first
-      the first argument is aligned with the rest (and happens to therefore be
+      argument is aligned with the rest (and happens to therefore be indented 5
-      indented 5 spaces).
+      spaces).

       When there are constraints: